A scholarly response on what the Hebrew and Aramaic Bible says concerning LGBTI people.

 For the Hebrew language, the same spelling for the word "young man" also refers to a "young woman" in the Law.
 Additionally, the word na-shim "women" has the masculine plural spelling or ending.
 I think the reason for it is because the ancients didn't view "women" to be always anatomically female.
 For the Aramaic language, the word "women" also has the masculine plural spelling or ending.
-The word "women" is pronounced ni-she in the Peshitta Bible and also has a older spelling of ni-shin in (1st Enoch 7:1, etc.).
+The word "women" is normally pronounced ni-she in the Peshitta Bible; except before numbers, where it is pronounced ni-shin (i.e. two women, etc.).
+(1st Enoch 7:1, etc.) normally uses the older spelling of ni-shin for "women."
 Both are masculine plural spellings or pronunciations.
 This is odd because the word "woman" is the very person of a feminine being.
 It should have a feminine plural ending if this word doesn't contain a broader understanding of "women."
 Lastly, for the Greek language, the word pais can refer to either a "boy, young man" or "girl, young woman."
 A feminine pronoun or other feminine word will let you know which gender is meant.

 I will refute the following anti-trans, women, etc. verses below: